Cart 0

 ABIGAIL JACQUELINE JONES

-Engaged in highly avant-garde, experimental, queer and transgressive forms of creative research, tangentially intersecting with the institutional academic establishment only where absolutely necessary, her practice twins live disciplines — such as cabaret, immersive theatre, and spoken-word — with the creation of DIY self-published artist’s books and zines, as well as the recording, archiving and dissemination of oral histories, ethnographies, and qualitative sociological research.
-Informed by her own experiences of highly intense stigma, shame and trauma surrounding gender, neurodivergence, divergent sexuality and kink, Abigail’s current practice seeks to dramatically expand our collective understanding of the divergent erotic imagination and its potential to serve as a conduit through which marginalised queer, female, disabled, and neurodivergent folks explore their relationships with their bodies and brains, and cope with living in a world that is hostile to their existence.
+Engaged in avant-garde, experimental, neuroqueer and transgressive forms of creative research, engaging with the institutional academic establishment only where absolutely necessary, her practice twins live disciplines — such as cabaret, immersive theatre, and spoken-word — with the creation of DIY self-published chapbooks and zines, as well as with the recording, archiving and dissemination of oral interviews, community autoethnographies, and qualitative critical sexuality research.
+Informed by personal experiences of shame and trauma surrounding gender identity, neurodivergence, and divergent sexuality, her creative and academic practices seek to dramatically expand our collective understanding of, and destigmatise, the divergent erotic imagination.
+It seeks to affirm the radical potential of divergent and non-conformist approaches to sexuality and erotic fantasy, and it seeks to explore how queer, transgender, disabled, and neurodivergent individuals use their divergent erotic imaginations as emotional, psychological, and somatic processing tools, in order to reconcile their relationships with their marginalised bodies, identities, and neurotypes, and navigate socially and politically hostile environments..

 Over the past two years, Abigail has also begun to sell zines and poster prints produced from her own risograph studio — ‘The Fifty-Foot Press’ — both online and at events across the UK, including Glasgow Zine Fest, Tate Britain’s Queer & Now, Grrrl Zine Fair, and Margate Zine Fair.
 Alongside selling art prints and zines to raise money for her academic and performance practices, Abigail is able to offer open-access print sessions from her back-garden studio, through which her fellow writers, artists and zine-makers can come to print and publish their own work at an affordable rate.